$objectName is not meaningful enough in serializeObjectAsPropertyArray()

 Instead of $objectName it might be better to use an SPLObjectStorage as the internal registry and change the signature to

 public function serializeObjectAsPropertyArray($object)

 #1 Updated by Andreas Förthner over 9 years ago

 the object name is only used for top-level objects.
 For all objects below that we use the current object hash as key.
 The mentioned problem occurs only if the top-level object (the one with the @scope session) is ambiguous, i.e. is not a singleton.
 Does it make sense to store a non-singleton in the session as a top-level object?
 What would you expect to get, if you call the object manager for a prototype that lies in the session?
 Which one of those that might be there would you get?

 I think the parameter might be a bit misleading as the object name is often the object hash, but an spl_object_storage should not be needed here.

 Tell me if I'm wrong ;-)

-#2 Updated by Karsten Dambekalns about 9 years ago
+#2 Updated by Karsten Dambekalns over 9 years ago

 - Status changed from New to Accepted

 - Assignee set to Karsten Dambekalns